Brand Logo

 1. Ramanagara – The Land of Granite Hills

-As you start your Bangalore to Ooty trip, the first major stop you’ll encounter is Ramanagara, located about 50 kilometres from Bangalore.
+As you begin your Bangalore to Ooty trip, the first major stop you’ll encounter is Ramanagara, located about 50 kilometres from Bangalore.
 Known as the “Silk City,” Ramanagara is also famous for its granite hills, which served as the backdrop for the iconic Bollywood movie Sholay.

 These towering rocks attract rock climbers and trekkers alike.
 For those less inclined to adventure, the area offers beautiful views and a chance to immerse yourself in the natural beauty that characterises this region.